 A process where the buyer requests additional information about the title of the property from the vendor.

-At an auction, a ‘reserve’ is the lowest price the seller is willing to sell the property for.
+The reserve is the lowest price the seller is willing to sell the property for at auction.

-Resource consents are necessary when a group or individual wishes to carry out an activity or development that is not permitted by the district or regional plans.
-Resource consents relate directly to the rules set out in the district or regional plans and the Resource Management Act and are different to building consents.
+A resource consent is required when a group or individual carry out an activity or development on a property that is not permitted by the district or regional plans.
+Resource consents relate directly to the rules set out in the district or regional plans and the Resource Management Act 1991 and are different to building consents.

 Right of first refusal

-A provision in an agreement that gives a party the first opportunity to purchase or lease the property before it is offered for sale or lease to others.
+A provision in an agreement that gives a party the first opportunity to purchase or lease a property before it is offered for sale or lease to others.

 Right of way

-This is a legal contract between the buyer and seller for the sale/purchase of a property that sets out all the agreed terms and conditions in writing.
-It’s important to get legal advice before you sign an agreement – and that you read and understand what it means.
+A legally binding contract between the buyer and seller for the sale and purchase of a property.
+The agreement sets out all the agreed terms and conditions in writing.

 This guide contains the key things that buyers and sellers should know about sale and purchase agreements.
-If there is a licensed real estate agent involved in a sale, they must give this guide to the seller and prospective buyers before any agreement is signed.
+If there is a licensed real estate agent involved in a sale, they must give this guide to the seller and prospective buyers before a sale and purchase agreement is signed.

 A person who is licensed to carry out real estate agency work on behalf of an agent.

-A mortgage that, on the sale of a property, is paid off only when the first mortgage is paid.
+A mortgage that is paid off when a property is sold and after the first mortgage is paid.

 A type of construction where two buildings are attached together by a common wall.

-This is the end goal in a property transaction, when the sale and purchase is completed by the exchange of property and payment.
+The end goal in a property transaction when the sale and purchase is completed by the exchange of property and payment.

-A breakdown of the payments involved in the property transaction, prepared by the lawyer/conveyancer.
-It will include payments such as the deposit, agent’s commission, outstanding rates, loan payments.
+A breakdown of the payments involved in the property transaction prepared by a lawyer or conveyancer.
+The settlement statement will include payments such as the deposit, agent’s commission, outstanding rates and loan payments.

-A sole or exclusive agency precludes all other agents from working on the disposal of the property, although another agent may approach the sole agent if the former has a suitable client.
+A sole or exclusive agency precludes all other agents from working on the sale of the property, although another agent may approach the sole agent if they have a client who is interested in the property.

 A tract of land divided into individual lots for a housing development.

 A type of joint ownership in a property where two or more purchasers own a property separately in specified shares.
-If one dies, his or her share of the property forms part of their estate.
+If one dies, their share of the property forms part of their estate.
 Shares can be sold without consulting the other owner(s).

-A tender is a sale method where prospective buyers submit confidential written offers by a deadline.
-Usually there is no minimum price, but properties are often listed with a BEO or BBO price.
+A sale method where prospective buyers submit confidential written offers by a specified deadline.
+There is usually no minimum price, but properties are often listed with a BEO or BBO price.
 The seller can then choose the offer that is most acceptable to them, based on the price and any attached conditions.
 The most attractive tender is likely to be one that combines a good price with few conditions.
-Sellers are allowed to negotiate with any one or more of the tenderers received after tenders close.
+Sellers can negotiate with any one or more of the tenderers after tenders close.

-A title search will help you find out all the facts about the property’s ownership, boundary and access.
+A title provides information about a property’s ownership, boundary and access.
 This information is held by Land Information New Zealand (LINZ).

-A dwelling unit, generally having two or more floors and attached to other similar units via party walls.
+A dwelling unit which generally has two or more floors and is attached to other similar units by party walls.

 A bank account administered by a law firm or real estate agency to hold funds on behalf of others.
-When a buyer pays a deposit, it’s held in a trust account by the real estate agent until the sale and purchase agreement becomes unconditional.
+When a buyer pays a deposit, it is held in a trust account by the real estate agent until the sale and purchase agreement becomes unconditional.

 A person who holds or controls property for the benefit of another.